FriendlyCaptcha/friendly-docs/docs/introduction/v1-and-v2.md

 ## How do I upgrade?

-v2 is available to all customers and we highly recommend it!
+v2 is available to all customers and we highly recommend it.
+Please [follow the upgrade guide](./guides/upgrading-from-v1).

-For older accounts, v2 might not be enabled yet.
-Please [contact us](https://friendlycaptcha.com/support/) and we'll happily enable v2 for your account.

-After we enable v2 for your account, please [follow the upgrade guide](./guides/upgrading-from-v1).
+If you're an **Enterprise** customer, please [contact support](https://friendlycaptcha.com/support/) so that we can help you upgrade to v2!

 ## How can I tell if I'm using v1 or v2?